AGRINFO AGRINFO logo

 Summary

-The European Union (EU) has increased the maximum residue levels (MRLs) for phosphonic acid on certain salads and cereals, globe artichokes, and poppy seeds.
+The European Union (EU) proposes to increase the maximum residue levels (MRLs) for potassium phosphonates (expressed as phosphonic acid) on cherries.

 Commission Regulation (EU) 2025/581 of 27 March 2025 amending Annexes II and IV to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for cycloxydim, dichlorprop-P, flupyradifurone, methyl nonyl ketone, plant oils/citronella oil, potassium sorbate and potassium phosphonate in or on certain products